digitoimistodude/air-light/README.md

 1. Run `npm install slick-carousel --save` in theme directory
 2. Run `npm update` in theme directory
-3. Uncomment `themeDir + '/node_modules/slick-carousel/slick/slick.js'` in gulpfile.js
+3. Uncomment `// import slick from 'slick-carousel';` in scripts.js
-4. Start gulp again, add slick init to document ready in scripts.js, like this, tweak to your needs (already uncommented):
+4. Add slick init to document ready in scripts.js, like this, tweak to your needs:

 ```` javascript
 $('.slider').slick({